Colorado CPA Requirements

 Education Requirements for Becoming a CPA in Colorado

 To acquire CPA licensure in Colorado, you must meet state-specific educational requirements.
-Prospective Colorado CPAs need at least a bachelor's degree and 150 credits of college-level coursework.
+Prospective Colorado CPAs need at least a bachelor’s degree in accounting or a related field and 150 credits of college-level coursework.

 The typical bachelor’s program only requires 120 credits, so you must complete additional coursework to satisfy the 150-credit requirement.
 There are several ways to satisfy this stipulation: additional undergraduate classes, a standalone certificate program, or a master’s degree.